What is a work order?

 An automated work order uses technology—typically a CMMS (Computerized Maintenance Management System)—to create, assign, track, and close jobs without the delays and errors of manual processes.

 Instead of filling out paper forms or relying on email chains, automated systems trigger work orders based on set conditions: a scheduled maintenance date, a sensor alert, or a submitted work request.
+The system then routes the job to the right technician, sets deadlines, and tracks progress in real time.

 For facilities, healthcare, manufacturing, and other asset-intensive industries, automation ensures that urgent repairs are handled quickly, preventive tasks aren’t overlooked, and all activity is recorded for compliance and reporting.

-By removing manual bottlenecks, automated work orders make operations faster, more accurate, and easier to manage, especially across large or multi-site portfolios.
+By removing manual bottlenecks, automated work orders make operations faster, more accurate, and easier to manage—especially across large or multi-site portfolios.

-What are the key benefits of automated work orders?
+Key benefits of automated work orders

-• Faster turnaround – Jobs are assigned instantly, cutting approval and scheduling delays.
+- Faster turnaround – Jobs are assigned instantly, cutting approval and scheduling delays.

-• Reduced errors – Pre-filled templates and standardized workflows remove guesswork and prevent missing details.
+- Reduced errors – Pre-filled templates and standardized workflows remove guesswork and prevent missing details.

-• Better prioritization – Automated rules ensure critical tasks are handled first based on SLA requirements, asset criticality, or safety impact.
+- Better prioritization – Automated rules ensure critical tasks are handled first based on SLA requirements, asset criticality, or safety impact.

-• Real-time visibility – Managers can track progress live, reassign work when needed, and receive instant status updates.
+- Real-time visibility – Managers can track progress live, reassign work when needed, and receive instant status updates.

-• Integrated workflows – Links with inventory, asset data, and vendor information to ensure technicians have everything needed to complete the job.
+- Integrated workflows – Links with inventory, asset data, and vendor information to ensure technicians have everything needed to complete the job.

-• Stronger compliance – Every step is logged automatically, creating an audit-ready record for inspections and certifications.
+- Stronger compliance – Every step is logged automatically, creating an audit-ready record for inspections and certifications.

 One connected platform.
 Every work order.
 Zero inefficiency.